jonathanscholtes/Azure-AI-Foundry-Databricks-Research/README.md

 # Azure AI Foundry Agent Development for Exploring and Reasoning over Databricks

+# Azure AI Foundry Agent Development for Exploring and Reasoning over Databricks

 ## Overview

+This project demonstrates how to explore and reason over structured data (Databricks) using the **Azure AI Foundry Agent Service** and the **Semantic Kernel Agentic Framework**.

+It includes:
+- Python function tool calling
+- OpenAPI endpoints hosted on Azure App Service
+- Dynamic tool resolution with the **Model Context Protocol (MCP)**, deployed as an HTTP-Streamable remote server on Azure Container Apps

+The solution also highlights **observability** by leveraging **Azure AI Foundry Tracability and Evaluation SDKs** for deeper insights into agent behavior.
+Additionally, it demonstrates **agent orchestration** with the **Semantic Kernel Orchestration Framework**, enabling advanced reasoning steps for data exploration.

+## Key Features

 - **Agentic AI with Azure AI Agent Service and Semantic Kernel**
-  Use prebuilt and custom agents to delegate tasks, make decisions, and interact with multiple endpoints - tools.
-Experiment with orchestration patterns using Semantic Kernel Agent Framework.
+  Build and experiment with prebuilt or custom agents that can delegate tasks, make decisions, and interact with multiple endpoints (tools).
+Explore orchestration patterns using the Semantic Kernel framework.

-- **Integrations with OpenAPI and MCP**
+- **Integration with OpenAPI and MCP**
-  Connect your agents to external services, such as Azure Databricks, to perform actions like retrieving live data, triggering workflows, or interacting with apps and systems — leveraging Model Context Protocol (MCP) to define tools once and expose them consistently across scalable, modular architectures.
+  Extend agents to external services, such as Azure Databricks, to perform actions like retrieving live data, triggering workflows, or interacting with apps and systems.
+MCP enables defining tools once and exposing them consistently across scalable, modular architectures.